In the Name of Allah, Most Gracious, Most Merciful.

 In this fatwa:

-It is permissible for a person to recite whatever he can of what he knows of the Quran according to his ability.
+It is permissible for a new Muslim to recite whatever he can of what he knows of the Quran according to his ability.

 Answering your question, the Fatwa Center at Islam Q and A, states: